SlavaKagan/EmployeeManagementSystem/README.md

 Soft delete (boolean field): IsDeleted column + query filters or explicit Where(e => !e.IsDeleted).
 Migrations, connection strings, and data access optimizations.
 Registered via DI; can be swapped without touching upper layers.

+## Optimize the system+Future tasks

+In order to make the system better and to improve it I thought on few things that I would done if i had more time to implement

+1. Test Reference and Automation
+   * Unit Test
+   * Integration Tests
+2. Add more important logs through the system+ Performance Monitoring
+3. Security- Authentication and Authorization
+4. API Versioning
+5. Better UI styling
+6. Caching
+7. Terraform to deploy to AWS

 ## License